A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: Definitions and notation

 \section{Definitions and notation}

 In this section, we introduce some necessary definitions and notations used throughout this article.
-Most of these definitions and notations can be found in the book ``Integral geometry of tensor fields" by Sharafutdinov \cite{Sharafutdinov_book}.
-We also refer to the monograph \cite{Gunther_Book} for a detailed study of integral transforms from a geometric viewpoint.
-Let $T^m(\Rb^n)$ denotes the space of $m$-tensors on $\Rb^n$ and $S^m(\Rb^n)$ be its subset containing symmetric $m$-tensors.
-We use the notations $\otimes$ and $\odot$ to denote the tensor product and symmetric tensor product of tensors/vector spaces, respectively.
-Explicitly, for $v\in S^m(\mathbb{R}^n)$ and $u\in S^{m'}(\mathbb{R}^n)$, these tensor products are defined as follows:
+Most of these definitions and notations can be found in the book~\cite{Sharafutdinov_book} by Sharafutdinov.
+We also refer to the monograph~\cite{Gunther_Book} for a detailed study of integral transforms from a geometric viewpoint.